 You are encouraged to inform IDEA if you or your child are experiencing homelessness by contacting your School liaison who serves as one of the primary contacts between homeless families and Staff, shelter workers, and other service providers.
 The liaison coordinates services to ensure that homeless children and youth enroll in school and have the opportunity to succeed academically.
-For additional information on services for homeless students, please contact Homeless Liaison, Rob Wagner at (737) 230-6525.
+For additional information on services for homeless students, please contact Homeless Liaison, Karla Tobias at (956) 272-8710 or karla.tobias@ideapublicschools.org.